Lim-Sangho/meta-learning-reparam/README.md

 ## Discussion
 - Implicit GNN <br>
 Time seires model, long range dependence <br>
-Naively increasing the number of steps $(L)$ in the GNN is not a good solution as it can lead to the oversmoothing problem in GNNs.
+It is hard to choose the number of steps $L$ in our GNN.
+If it's too low, signals from observations cannot reach the dependent variables.
+If it's too high, GNN can fail to learn reparameterisations because of oversmoothing.
+Moreover, we cannot gaurantee that inputs with the same substructure will have the same sub-results for that substructure, because $L$ will vary among models.
+To solve this obstacle, we can try Implicit GNN which used fixed points of a step function as output instead of fixed interations of the step function.
+Implicit GNN can catch long range dependence without causing oversmoothing.

 - Meta-learning reparameterisation with more flexible transformations, such as inverse autoregressive flows (IAF).